Klaw (character): Fictional character biography

 Klaw features in the opening arc of the fourth Black Panther series, a flashback story that features the origin of the title character.
-The character ultimately resurfaces again, having (through unknown means) successfully uploaded his sound based essence onto the Internet and later been downloaded, via BitTorrent, by the Wizard to fight the Fantastic Four again as part of a new incarnation of the Frightful Four.
+The character ultimately resurfaces again, having (through unknown means) successfully uploaded his sound based essence onto the Internet and later been downloaded by the Wizard to fight the Fantastic Four again as part of a new incarnation of the Frightful Four.

 Klaw is later seen with Wizard's Frightful Four when it comes to helping Intelligencia capture Mister Fantastic.

-Chameleon later poses as Klaw in order to infiltrate Intelligencia and be ready for the Sinister Six to attack them.
+Chameleon later poses as Klaw to infiltrate Intelligencia and be ready for the Sinister Six to attack them.

 Klaw is enlisted by the Wizard to capture Carnage, so that he can be added to the latest version of the Frightful Four, alongside Karl Malus.
 The Wizard's attempts to control the symbiote (which is in control of Kasady's lobotomised body) fail, so he decides to bond it to Malus, and subdue his mind.
 Klaw subdues Malus, and the operation is a success, creating "Superior Carnage".
 The "Frightful Foundation" then attack New York city hall, as part of Wizard's plan to get his clone son's attention.
 During a battle with Superior Spider-Man, Wizard loses control of Superior Carnage, who stabs Klaw with a vibranium spear, causing him to detonate.
-The sonic explosion tears the symbiote away from Malus, and onto Wizard, but it then abandons him for Kasady (Whom Superior Spider-Man had brought to the scene).
+The sonic explosion tears the symbiote away from Malus, and onto Wizard, but it then abandons him for Kasady.
 As Carnage attempts to kill Wizard, Klaw, whose consciousness had been projected onto the "sound wall" of the universe by the explosion, focuses the last of his strength into creating a bolt of lightning that brings down Carnage, separating the symbiote from its host.
 Klaw reflects that that could be his final act, as his essence spreads further into the sound wall, and will soon be too thin for him to retain his consciousness.

-During the Avengers: Standoff! storyline, Klaw is an inmate of Pleasant Hill, a gated community established by S.H.I.E.L.D.
+During the Avengers: Standoff! storyline, Klaw appears as an inmate of Pleasant Hill, a gated community established by S.H.I.E.L.D.